l12f3r/terraform-bastion-host/README.md

 ## 2. Create a VPC

-Upon provisioning the Virtual Private Network (VPC), one may specify just some other instance details and have the VPC automatically provisioned with default values.
-However, such architecture would lack on autonomy.
+Upon provisioning the Virtual Private Network (VPC) on the `main.tf` file, one may specify just some other instance details and have the VPC automatically provisioned with default values.
+I set a VPC with default internet gateway settings.
+My approach was creating a system that allowed the provisioner to control some common necessities such as defining instance tenancy - that way, autonomy would not be too hampered.

 ```terraform
 # main.tf